jordanpaxman/BlackJack/README.md

-play black jack by running the code in your terminal
+Play BlackJack by running the command `python3 blackjack_game.py` in your terminal!